Adaptive debiased machine learning using data-driven model selection techniques

-Adaptive debiased machine learning provides a general approach for constructing asymptotically linear and superefficient estimators of pathwise differentiable parameters using data-driven model selection techniques.
-In this work, we showed that ADMLEs are regular and provide locally uniformly valid inference for an oracle projection-based parameter that agrees with the target parameter for distributions contained in the oracle statistical submodel.
-Our findings establish that, in a local asymptotic sense over a nonparametric model, there is no disadvantage in performing data-driven model selection compared to having prior knowledge of the oracle submodel.
-In addition, we demonstrated how to construct ADMLEs that exhibit, in a local asymptotic sense, comparable or better performance compared to any predefined estimator relying on parametric or semiparametric model assumptions, while also providing robustness against model misspecification.
-While we focused on the \emph{iid} data setting, our results can be easily adapted to dependent data settings by applying suitable central limit theorems, e.g., as in \cite{van2014causal}.
+Adaptive debiased machine learning provides a general framework for constructing asymptotically linear and superefficient estimators of pathwise differentiable parameters using data-driven model selection.
+In this work, we showed that ADML estimators are regular and yield locally uniformly valid inference for an oracle projection parameter that coincides with the target parameter on the oracle submodel.
+Thus, data-driven model selection is asymptotically free in a local sense over the nonparametric model: an ADML procedure that adaptively learns a model from the data incurs no asymptotic loss relative to an oracle procedure that knows the model in advance.
+Although we focused on the \emph{iid} setting, the arguments extend naturally to dependent data under suitable empirical process conditions and central limit theorems; see, for example, \cite{van2014causal}.